 After the breakup, King Diamond took guitarist Michael Denner and bassist Timi Hansen with him.
 He adds two new musicians to the new lineup, drummer Mikkey Dee (who will later join "Motörhead" and is now part of "Scorpions") and guitarist Andy LaRocque.

-King Diamond wasted no time and immediately after assembling the band he began working with them on material for the new album.
-Meanwhile, the band releasing on Christmas of 1985 a single called "No Presents for Christmas", which was not included on the original album.
+King Diamond wasted no time and immediately after assembling the band, he began working with them on material for the new album.
+Meanwhile, the band released on Christmas of 1985 a single called "No Presents for Christmas", which was not included on the original album.

 The name of the album comes from the book "The Picture of Dorian Gray" by Oscar Wilde, where he used the phrase "Fatal Portrait" several times.